Nationality: British Date of birth: June 15, 1989 Height: 173cm Weight: 62kg

 Having turned his attentions entirely to road racing, Kennaugh rode the Tour de France with Team Sky in both of Chris Froome’s victorious campaigns, although he was forced to pull out of 2015’s race on stage 16 due to illness.

-Kennaugh is the current British road race champion, having defended his 2014 title in impressive style, outsprinting Mark Cavendish to the line in Lincoln to become only the third man to take back-to-back British national road race titles.
+Kennaugh won the British road race champion twice, having defended his 2014 title in impressive style, outsprinting Mark Cavendish to the line in Lincoln to become only the third man to take back-to-back British national road race titles.

 The Manxman recorded the biggest victory of his career to date at the 2015 Critérium du Dauphiné, taking stage one with a solo breakaway 2km from the finish line and time-trialling his way to a famous victory in the Tour de France warm-up.

-Kennaugh made a perfect start to 2016, soloing to victory in the second edition of the Cadel Evans Great Ocean Road Race after a blistering attack on the Challambra Crescent climb, and he followed that up by winning the first stage of the Herald Sun Tour four days later, when he and Chris Froome rode away from the bunch with 20km to go, with his team leader graciously offering first place to the Manxman, who has marked himself out as a rider to keep an eye on for the rest of the season.
+Kennaugh made a perfect start to 2016, soloing to victory in the second edition of the Cadel Evans Great Ocean Road Race after a blistering attack on the Challambra Crescent climb, and he followed that up by winning the first stage of the Herald Sun Tour four days later, when he and Chris Froome rode away from the bunch with 20km to go, with his team leader graciously offering first place to the Manxman.

 He withdrew from the 2016 Olympic team, citing lack of form.
 However, he started the Vuelta and played a role in winning the opening TTT.
 As he crossed the line first, the red jersey fell upon his shoulders.

 He missed out on a spot at the 2017 TdF, despite winning a stage at the Critérium du Dauphiné.
 Following more personal opportunity, Kennaugh pursued a new contract with Bora-Hansgrohe.